void-linux/void-packages/Manual.md

 #### Optional variables

-- `hostmakedepends` The list of `host` dependencies required to build the package.
+- `hostmakedepends` The list of `host` dependencies required to build the package, and that will be installed to the master directory.
 Dependencies can be specified with the following version comparators: `<`, `>`, `<=`, `>=` or `foo-1.0_1` to match an exact version.
 If version comparator is not defined (just a package name), the version comparator is automatically set to `>=0`.
 Example `hostmakedepends="foo blah<1.0"`.

-- `makedepends` The list of `target` dependencies required to build the package.
+- `makedepends` The list of `target` dependencies required to build the package, and that will be installed to the master directory.
 Dependencies can be specified with the following version comparators: `<`, `>`, `<=`, `>=` or `foo-1.0_1` to match an exact version.
 If version comparator is not defined (just a package name), the version comparator is automatically set to `>=0`.
 Example `makedepends="foo blah>=1.0"`.

 - `depends` The list of dependencies required to run the package.
+These dependencies are not installed to the master directory, rather are only checked if a binary package in the local repository exists to satisfy the required version.
 Dependencies can be specified with the following version comparators: `<`, `>`, `<=`, `>=` or `foo-1.0_1` to match an exact version.
 If version comparator is not defined (just a package name), the version comparator is automatically set to `>=0`.